ibrahimborba/trybewallet/README.md

 Some minor configuration changes were made to better fit [Trybe's Lint](https://github.com/betrybe/eslint-config-trybe), because the project was initially developed following said rules.

 ---

+# Preview
+To check and interact a project preview [click here](https://ibrahimborba.github.io/trybewallet/).